OAGi/Score/docs/user_guide/index.rst

    2. External Reference URI (Mandatory) This uri should uniquely identify each business term.
    3. External Reference Id(Optional)
    4. Comment(Optional) This is free-form text field for adding information about the business term in the context of the Score tool.
 An example comment may be
-      "This business term is not from the enterprise data dictionary.""
+      "This business term is not from the enterprise data dictionary."

 5. Click the "Create" button.